- GRIEF SUPPORT

 - EVENTS & RESOURCES

 At Hope Hospice, spiritual care is among the services we provide to patients, upon request.
 We serve patients and families from all walks of life and cultures.
 With that variety comes a spectrum of strong religious traditions, more fluid spiritual connections, and those who do not hold any transcendent beliefs.
-We asked our lead Spiritual Care Counselor, Reverend Melissa Tumaneng, to discuss some differences between the terms religion and spirituality, and to explain the role of spiritual care in hospice.
+We asked one of our Spiritual Care Counselors, Reverend Melissa Tumaneng, to discuss some differences between the terms religion and spirituality, and to explain the role of spiritual care in hospice.

 The nature of humans has been a subject of fascination since ancient times.
 We desire to know ourselves and our place in the world.
 At times, especially toward the end of life, we look at broader questions such as: Why am I here?
 How will I be remembered?
 Why do people suffer?
 What is the meaning and purpose of life?